 Tips for cooking with olive oil, and keeping olive oil fresh.

 - Olive oil has a high smoke point of 400 F which means you can go from light saute to fry.
 And let’s not forget baking!

 - The best storage for olive oil is in a dark, cool place 57 degrees F if possible.
 Not on the counter (occasionally guilty), near a stove, and never in the refrigerator.

 How long do olive oils last or stay good?

-- With lid tightly screwed, and stored properly it is best to use your olive oil within 6 months of opening, and 18 months of purchasing.
+- With the lid tightly screwed and stored properly it is best to use your olive oil within 6 months of opening, and 18 months of purchasing.

 What other ways can you use extra virgin olive oil?

 New here?
-Don’t forget to subscribe for all our recipes.
+Don’t forget to subscribe to all our recipes.
 Bonus, you get a free printable recipe planner.

 Pin it for later.